 3.1 CO2 Offset by Investing in Wind Energy

-The debate does not have to be so difficult, however, if a system’s perspective is pursued; hence herein is proposed the following scenario:

-If one were to install one 5MW wind turbine per kilometer square in a total of
+The installation of one 5MW wind turbine per square kilometer in a total of

-70,100 kilometers square land area (50 % of the Alberta Oil sands area), it would require an investment of about 20% of the portion of oil sales (e.g., $20/bbl with $0.05/kWh reinvestment into purchasing more wind turbines).
-This approach would offset the CO2 created by mining and using the oil sands oil in approximately 54 years.
+70,100 kilometers square land area (50 % of the Alberta Oil sands area), would require an investment of about 20% of the portion of oil sales (e.g., $20/bbl with $0.05/kWh reinvestment into purchasing more wind turbines).
+The number of wind turbines installed would grow rapidly over the years, which would offset the CO2 created by mining and using the oil sands oil in approximately 54 years.

-Furthermore, it is common for the return on investment (ROI) period for a wind turbine to be about 10-15 years, which means the $20/bbl invested is actually fully recouped in 10-15 years and then onward the wind turbine becomes a net income producer.
+Furthermore, it is common for the return on investment (ROI) period for a wind turbine to be about 10 years, which means the $20/bbl invested is actually fully recouped in 10 years and then onward the wind turbine becomes a net income producer.

-Installing wind turbines in this region would reduce the amount of forest being replanted.
-However, the surface footprint of a large wind turbine is relatively small.
-Comparing the net carbon captured by the forest area of a turbine’s footprint compared to the carbon offset of a turbine, we find that the CO2 captured from the boreal forest is about 26.2 tonnes/km2 [13].
-This value is small compared to CO2 offset by having a large wind turbine (8500 tonnes/year/MW by not burning coal to produce energy generated by wind).
-Therefore, this is a strong motivation for oil sands land mining reclamation to not to just replant the forest, but to plant forest and a large high hub height wind turbine every square kilometer.
+Installing wind turbines in this region also need not reduce the amount of forest being replanted given tall towers because the surface footprint of a large wind turbine is relatively small.
+Comparing the net carbon captured by the forest area of a turbine’s footprint compared to the carbon offset of a turbine, we find that the CO2 captured from the boreal forest is about 26.2 tonnes/km2 [13] compared to a CO2 offset by having a large wind turbine, which saves 8500 tonnes/year/MW by not burning coal to produce energy generated by wind.
+Therefore, there is a strong motivation for oil sands land mining reclamation to not to just replant the forest, but to plant forest and a large high hub height wind turbine every square kilometer.

 Figure 3 and Figure 4 show different scenarios for different percentage of investments.